csswizardry/csswizardry.github.com/_posts/2017-02-12-base64-encoding-and-performance.md

 ever change.
 They’re a very infrequently modified resource.
-In fact, I just went and checked a long-running project that another client and I are working on: the last change to their CSS was yesterday; the last change to their font files was at the very beginning of the project: `Initial Commit`.
+In fact, I just went and checked a long-running project that another client and I are working on: the last change to their CSS was yesterday; the last change to their font files was eight months ago.
 Imagine forcing a user to redownload those fonts every single time you update anything in your stylesheet.

 Base64 encoding means that we can’t cache things independently based on their rate of change, and also means that we have to cache bust unrelated things